 GeneCards Summary for ETHE1 Gene

 ETHE1 (ETHE1 Persulfide Dioxygenase) is a Protein Coding gene.
 Diseases associated with ETHE1 include Encephalopathy, Ethylmalonic and Encephalopathy.
-Among its related pathways are Viral mRNA Translation and Sulfur metabolism.
+Among its related pathways are Metabolism and Sulfur amino acid metabolism.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and sulfur dioxygenase activity.
-An important paralog of this gene is HAGH.
+An important paralog of this gene is PNKD.